waweiwoowu/hanabi-iamjeff/2-player/Chop_Move_Guide.md

 ### Delayed Chop Move (on a critical card)

-* If a player recieves a *Chop Move* clue after their teammate discards a non-trash card, and they have enough contextual read that their *Chop* was not important.
-In this situation, the *Chop Moved* card must be a critical card that their teammate just disacrded.
+* If a player recieves a *Chop Move* after their teammate discards a non-trash card, and they have enough contextual read that their *Chop* was not important.
+In this situation, the *Chop Moved* card must be the other copy of the card that their teammate just discarded.
 * For example:
   * Alice discards.
 Bob discards a green 4.
   * Alice gives 5 clue on Bob's *Chop* as a *5 Save*.